jbopp/pypmj/doc/index.rst

 Welcome to pypmj's documentation!
 =====================================

-The pypmj package extends the python interface shipped with the finite element Maxwell solver JCMsuite, distributed by the JCMwave GmbH.
+The pypmj (python project manager for JCMsuite; pronounce "*pie pee em jay*") package extends the python interface shipped with the finite element Maxwell solver JCMsuite, distributed by the JCMwave GmbH.

 It simplifies the setup, execution and data storage of JCMsuite simulations.
 Some of the main advantages are: